 Joining the Marrakesh Treaty is expected to provide:

 - More timely access to a greater variety of accessible format works for New Zealanders with a print disability.
 This will have a range of positive flow-on effects, improving access to education and employment, lifting overall wellbeing and allowing more opportunities for New Zealanders with a print disability to contribute to the economy.

 - Better value for money from existing resources (including the Ministry of Education, schools, libraries and prescribed bodies) to provide accessible format works for print disabled New Zealanders.
 Organisations will be able to more easily exchange works across borders, reducing the need for costly local production of works that have been converted into accessible formats in other jurisdictions.

 - Improved adherence to international obligations, including obligations under the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and United Nations Convention on the Rights of the Child (UNCROC).

-The Treaty obligations and legislation will enter into force 3 months after New Zealand deposits its Instrument of Accession.
-Email us if you have any questions or require further information on this process.
+Please email us if you have any questions or require further information on this process.

 - Cabinet paper [PDF 139KB]

 - National Interest Analysis [PDF 342KB]

 - Read about the public consultation process that informed the proposed policy, including the discussion paper Marrakesh Treaty: Possible Accession and Options for Implementation